ivankruchkoff/media-tags/trunk/readme.txt

 3. The Media Tags Management screen (new!)

 == Changelog ==

+= 2.2 =
+2009-08-16: Changes include:
+ 	* New Media Tags tab on the media upload popup.
+Now you can search by the Media Tag items.
+Functionality similar to Media section.
+	* Now you can control the permalink prefix which was previously hard-coded as '/media-tags/'.
+Go to Settings -> Permalinks.
+You should see a new input field below the Category and Tag fields.
+This lets you use something unique to your site.
+	* Integration with some other plugins.
+The first to be added is the famous Google XML Sitemaps plugin.
+Now when you build your XML Sitemap you can include Media Tag URLs just like WordPress Categories and Tags.
+Look for the options under Settings -> Media Tags (New menu).
+	* Some general code cleanup.
+Namely a conflict the Media Tags plugin was causing with Role Scoper and some other plugins.
+	* Renamed the original plugin file from 'meta_tags.php' to 'media_tags.php'.

 = 2.1.3 =
 * 2009-08-06: Changes include a addition of new template function 'single_mediatag_title()' for use on the archive.php template or the new mediatag.php template file.
 Thanks to Carlos for the comment regarding this. http://www.codehooligans.com/2009/07/15/media-tags-20-released/comment-page-1/#comment-42956